 The CDC provides back-to-school COVID-19 guidelines that address optimum circumstances and compliance.
 One of the problems with COVID-19 is that it affects age groups differently.
 Also, data is still emerging for this relatively young virus.
-This article suggests campus considerations in less than optimal environments.
+This article suggests campus considerations in less-than-optimal environments.

 Virtual vs. In-Person Classes